 4. Best Campus Democratic Engagement Action Plan Award

-In partnership with the ALL IN Campus Democracy Challenge (ALL IN), CivicTN & Tennessee Campus Democracy Network will announce the 2024 Tennessee Campus Voting Challenge Awards after the anticipated release of the 2024 National Study of Learning, Voting, and Engagement (NSLVE) from CIRCLE at Tufts University in 2025.
+In partnership with the ALL IN Campus Democracy Challenge (ALL IN), CivicTN & Tennessee Campus Democracy Network will announce the 2026 Tennessee Campus Voting Challenge Awards.

 Actions to prepare for upcoming state, local, and primary elections and the 2026 presidential election: